amywork777/tinkercopy/docs/magic_taiyaki_integration.md

 # Magic Taiyaki AI Integration Guide

-This document outlines how to implement the integration between FishCAD and the Magic Taiyaki AI service to properly track model generations for free and pro users.
+This document outlines how to implement the integration between FishCAD and the Magic Taiyaki AI service to properly track STL downloads for free and pro users.

 ## Overview

-The FishCAD application embeds Magic Taiyaki AI in an iframe and needs to track when users generate models to enforce usage limits (2 models for free users, 20 for pro users).
+The FishCAD application embeds Magic Taiyaki AI in an iframe and needs to track when users download STL files to enforce usage limits (2 downloads for free users, 20 for pro users).

 ## Communication Protocol